hhd-dev/hhd/readme.md

 ```

 #### Update Instructions
-Of course, you will want to update HHD to catch up to latest features
+Of course, you will want to update Handheld Daemon to catch up to latest features.
+You can either use the commands below or press `Update (Stable)` in one of the UIs
+(which runs these commands).
 ```bash
 sudo systemctl stop hhd_local@$(whoami) ~/.local/share/hhd/venv/bin/pip install --upgrade hhd